tattali/FullCalendarBundle/doc/doctrine-crud.md

 ```

-Then create or generate a CRUD for your entity by running:
+Then, create or generate a CRUD for your entity by running:
 ```sh
 # Symfony 3
 php bin/console doctrine:generate:crud